 Why do so few people believe ritual abuse survivors?

 Abusive groups keep their secrets well, and terrorise their victims into silence.
 When survivors of ritual abuse do disclose, their stories can sound fanciful, horrific, and extreme.
 It is easier for listeners to dismiss survivors’ stories as barely credible.
 Society does not want to believe that norms and laws can be so blatantly and extremely violated, and often turns its back in denial that such activities could actually occur.

 What are the symptoms of ritual abuse in children and adults?

 All abuse causes trauma, but ritual abuse can cause trauma that is especially severe and deep-rooted.

 Sometimes survivors have a fascination with or a phobia of particular objects, events, times of the year, or places.
 There may or may not be a conscious memory connected with childhood events, but such objects or events may trigger strong and disturbing feelings and thoughts, or periods of ‘zoning out’ – forgetfulness, and/or a lack of awareness of the passing of time, known as dissociation.
 This happens because an abused child learns how to cope with extreme and repeated stress by ‘leaving their body’ in order to survive psychologically.
 This becomes a pattern for coping in later life.
-The child’s consciousness can split into a multiplicity of ‘selves’ in order to get through life.
-These separate personalities are sometimes known as alters.
-They may not be aware of each other.
-Certain types of therapy can help alters to integrate and communicate with each other, thereby bringing some healing and resolution.

 Sometimes a person who has suffered ritual abuse may find themselves experiencing intense fear, dread, or audiovisual sensations ‘out of the blue,’ and as if it is happening in the present – this is known as a flashback.
 Flashbacks are fragmented memories rising up into consciousness.